 Warren Does Not Understand How Federal Taxation Works

 The second blunder.
 Warren says:

 First, make sure that every worker pays into Social Security, as the law has always intended.
 Right now, it is a challenge for someone who doesn’t have an employer that automatically deducts payroll taxes to pay into Social Security.
-This can affect both a worker’s ability to qualify for disability insurance after a major [injury], and it can result in much lower retirement benefits. , gig workers, 1099 workers, and hourly employees.
+This can affect both a worker’s ability to qualify for disability insurance after a major [injury], and it can result in much lower retirement benefits.
+If Social Security is to be fully funded for generations to come, and if all workers are to have adequate benefits, then electronic, automatic, mandatory withholding of payroll taxes must apply to everyone, gig workers, 1099 workers, and hourly employees.

 It is laudable that Warren wants to bring all workers in the retirement system.
 But as NC readers know, Federal taxes do not “pay for” Federal spending, and hence Warren’s thinking that Social Security will be “fully funded” through “payroll taxes” is a nonsense (and also reinforces incredibly destructive neoliberal austerity policies).
 I will not tediously rehearse MMT’s approach to taxation, but will simply quote a recent tweet from Warren Mosler: